ameseee/kwk-curriculum-site/web-app/lessons/js-functions/index.md

   <h2>Turn & Talk</h2>
   <p>With your partner, read through each line of the code above.
 With as much technical vocabulary as possible, explain what is happening at each line.</p>
 </div>

+Takeaways:
+- `function timeToWalk(numberOfDogs) {` declares the function
+- `var totalMinutes = numberOfDogs * 15;` declares a new variable that store the result of 15 multiplied by the number passed into the function
+- `return totalMinutes;` returns the value of the `totalMinutes` variable
+- `var minutes = timeToWalk(3);` calls the function `timeToWalk` and passes in 3 as the argument.
+The return value of that is stored in the new variable `minutes`

 ### Incorporating Conditionals